influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withHdfsUser(hdfsUser)
 ```

-HDFSUser is the user to access HDFS file system.
-It is ignored if either ccache or keytab is used.
+"HDFSUser is the user to access HDFS file system.
+It is ignored if either ccache or keytab is used."

 ### fn hdfs.withKrbRealm